WICG/aom/reference-delegate-explainer.md

 ## Introduction

-This explainer describes a solution to the cross-root ARIA problem, which is based heavily on @Westbrook's [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) propsal, as well as borrowing ideas from @alice's [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.

-For background on the cross-root ARIA problem, see @alice's article [How Shadow DOM and accessibility are in conflict](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/).
+Reference Delegate is a new HTML feature that solves the cross-root ARIA problem.
+For background on the problem, see @alice's article [How Shadow DOM and accessibility are in conflict](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/).
 The article describes the two main problems that need to be solved: [Referring from Shadow DOM outwards](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#referring-from-shadow-dom-outwards) and [Referring into Shadow DOM](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#referring-into-shadow-dom).

+The Reference Delegate proposal is based heavily on @Westbrook's [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) propsal, as well as borrowing ideas from @alice's [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.

-The proposal is to use the existing [**ARIAMixin IDL attributes**](https://w3c.github.io/aria/#ARIAMixin) (such as `ariaLabelledbyElements` and `ariaActiveDescendantElement`) to solve the "Referring from Shadow DOM outwards" problem, and introduce a new feature **Reference Delegate** to solve the "Referring into Shadow DOM" problem, which is compatible with the ARIA.
+A complete solution to cross-root ARIA combines the existing [**ARIAMixin IDL attributes**](https://w3c.github.io/aria/#ARIAMixin) (such as `ariaLabelledbyElements` and `ariaActiveDescendantElement`) to solve the "Referring from Shadow DOM outwards" problem, and introduce a new feature **Reference Delegate** to solve the "Referring into Shadow DOM" problem, which is compatible with the ARIA.

+## Background

-## Background: Using ARIAMixin to refer out of the shadow DOM
+### Using ARIAMixin to refer out of the shadow DOM

 The new proposed Reference Delegate feature is intended to be used alongside ARIAMixin attributes like `ariaLabelledbyElements` and `ariaActiveDescendantElement`.
-So it's worthwhile giving a brief summary of a way to use of those attributes to allow an element inside the shadow dom refer to the light dom.
+So it's worthwhile giving a brief summary of a way to use of those attributes to allow an element inside the shadow DOM refer to the light DOM.

 Here we define a custom element `<fancy-input>` with custom attributes to define the ARIA relationships for the `<input>` that is in its shadow DOM.
 This allows the links to be created OUT from the shadow DOM.

-<a id="ariamixin-example"></a>
+> Note: The following example shows what is possible _without_ the Reference Delegate feature.
+It does not include any proposed features, and is included as background information.

 ```html
 <template id="t-fancy-input">